i-doit/knowledge-base/docs/en/installation/manual-installation/red-hat-enterprise-linux/index.md

 mysqli.default_socket = /var/lib/mysql/mysql.sock
 ```

-The value (in seconds) of `session.gc_maxlifetime` should be the same or greater than the `Session Timeout` in the [system settings](../system-settings.md) of i-doit.
+The value (in seconds) of `session.gc_maxlifetime` should be greater than or equal to the `session timeout` in the i-doit system settings.

-The `date.timezone` parameter should be adjusted to the local time zone (see [List of supported time zones](http://php.net/manual/en/timezones.php)).
+The parameter `date.timezone` should be adjusted to the local time zone (see [list of supported time zones](http://php.net/manual/en/timezones.php)).

-Afterwards, the Apache web server is restarted:
+The Apache Web server is then restarted:

 ```shell
 sudo systemctl restart httpd.service
 ```

-### Apache Webserver
+### Apache web server

-The default VHost is maintained and complemented.
-For this purpose, a new file is created and adjusted:
+The default vhost is retained and added.
+A new file is created and edited:

 ```shell
 sudo nano /etc/httpd/conf.d/i-doit.conf
 ```

-The supplementary file is stored in this file:
+In this file the supplementary one is stored:

 ```shell
 DirectoryIndex index.php